ash-nil/ash-nil.github.io/docs/index.md

 - **Tools:** R, RMarkdown, lessR, ggplot, Kable, ROI, OMPR, dplyr
 - **Methods:** Data exploration, outlier identification & removal, data visualization, model formulation & optimization
 - **Summary:** Using sanitized data provided by Portland State University's Transportation & Parking department, my team and I created an optimization model for installing new EV chargers on campus to meet current and future demands, including an alternative solution that may have greater benefit.
-My role involved formulating and implementing both optimization models.
+My role involved formulating and implementing both optimization models as well as variable development.

 ## Individual Projects